cemenson/basic-go-jwt-auth/README.md

 - SHA-256 hashed and salted passwords
 - Mux middleware for protecting secure endpoints

+# To run

+- Ensure you have running instances of Redis and Mongodb
+- Update the host variables (defaults to localhost)
+- `go run main.go`

 # To do

 - Move environmental variable outside of code